xMedox/NeonEngine/README.md

 - Made framerate an int
 - Renamed some variables and some refactoring
 - Removed null check in the get... functions of Materials and the RenderingEngine
+- Moved OBJIndex class into the OBJModel class

 ## Todo: